gmaher/ai_posts/metadata_tagging/post.md

 Being able to retrieve the right documents for a given query is important when building any kind of RAG application.
 If retrieval performance is poor, then all downstream generation steps will not produce good results.
 Typically, documents are retrieved by running a search algorithm such as BM25 or using vector search based on the input query.
 However, this does not work well if the query is missing keywords, or if the embedding computed from the query is not similar to the embeddings of relevant documents.

-One way to improve the retrieval of relevant documents is by adding metadata at the document ingestion phase.
+One way to improve the retrieval of relevant documents is by adding metadata to the document during ingestion.
 This metadata increases the likelihood that a query will match relevant documents when using search algorithms.
-In this blog post, we'll explore this approach using language models for metadata tagging.
+In this blog post, we will explore this approach using language models for metadata tagging.

 ## Approach to Metadata Tagging